(800) 558-9887

 • Fleet Training – General safety awareness program

-Our DADAP course addresses drug and alcohol education course requirements by thoroughly explaining how alcohol and drugs affect the body and mind and also how these substances can contribute to risky decisions behind the wheel, since the number one killer of teens in Texas is vehicular crashes.
+Our DADAP course addresses drug and alcohol education by thoroughly explaining how alcohol and drugs affect the body and mind and also how these substances can contribute to risky decisions behind the wheel, since the number one killer of teens in Texas is vehicular crashes.

 More significantly, DADAP explains how attitude states control behavior, and how the driver can avoid the pitfalls of a DWI or other drug or alcohol related incident by choosing to stay in the Adult Attitude State, especially when behind the wheel.